Spontaneous parametric down-conversion induced by optomechanical gradient forces in nanophotonic waveguides: The optomechanical gradient force and spontaneous parametric down-conversion

 In essence, the resulting optomechanical gradient force mutually couples the mechanical deflection and the optical excitation, and effectively produces an optical element, that responds to changes in optical pump parameters.

-In this work, we study optomechanical gradient forces in a nanophotonic waveguide.
-The system under investigation is composed of two suspended dielectric beams of the same height but widths differing by a factor of $2$.
+The system under our investigation is composed of two suspended dielectric beams of the same height but widths differing by a factor of $2$.
 The wider beam, referred to as the "waveguide" (WG), supports propagation of an optical mode at the pumping wavelength.
 The closely spaced thinner beam, referred to as the "nanostring" (NS), does not support any propagating mode at the given wavelength but can be manipulated by the optical pump.
 For a sufficiently small gap between the WG and the NS, the evanescent portion of the guided mode propagating through the WG will lead to an attractive force pulling the NS towards the WG, given that the excited optical mode propagating through the WG is a symmetric transverse electric mode~\cite{Povinelli:05}.

 We theoretically demonstrate a 3-wave coupling between the mechanical modes of the WG and the NS that is promoted and tuned by the optomechanical gradient force.
 As a result of the 3-wave coupling, the system can no longer be solely described as an optically nonlinear element, but must also include mechanical nonlinearities.
 In fact, we show that our effective mechanical model resembles the well-known degenerate parametric oscillator (DPO) model in full analogy.